What do you need to do to submit an initial application?

 If you want to hire a worker for a maximim of 90 days, request a type B permit.

 The type B permit is a work permit only.
-It can be issued for some categories of workers, even for more than 90 days : cross-border workers and workers who are resident at the hotel.
+It can be issued for cross-border workers, even for more than 90 days.

 If you want to hire a worker for a maximim of 90 days, request a fix-term single permit